ackmanx/quick-delete/NOTES.md

 # Basic Functionality

-* Auto load Camera Uploads folder in Dropbox

-* After auto load for my folder, prompt once to select a folder to use and save the location
+* Prompt once to select a folder to use and save the location

-    * Allow user to change location by clicking the folder icon
+* Allow user to change folder source

-* Provide visual feedback when at end of list of files (like a side charm blink)
+    * Open modal asking for folder path with browse button
+    * Refresh folder source after yes/no

 * Provide method for user to send list of files to delete to node
-    * Open modal on click of trash can to confirm
+    * Display "Are you sure" in modal with yes/no buttons
-    * Display spinner after confirming
+    * Display spinner in modal while waiting
+    * Show results in modal of how many deleted and how many failed
-    * If any images failed to delete, report those ones
+    * If any images failed to delete, report the filename
-        * How to know if any image didn't delete?
-How to report errors to the UI?
-    * Show a notification that n images were deleted
+    * Dismiss of modal causes app refresh of folder source

 * Actually delete the files

 * 2 column mode to see image side-by-side

-* Create menu
-    * Move action icons to menu
+# QA Testing Scenarios

+* Open a massive folder (like 1000 images)

+* Delete a massive amount of images

+* Try to delete a file you don't have permission to delete

+* Try to delete a file that doesn't exist anymore

 # User Testing